-There are several ways of how Scrum can be applied in everyday business.
-Scrum is a dynamic methodology that is adaptable and can be integrated into any software solution regardless of their nature and dynamics.
+There are several ways how Scrum can be applied in everyday business.
+Scrum is a dynamic methodology that is adaptable and can be integrated into any software solution regardless of its nature and dynamics.

 - It is necessary to define short tasks that are part of the business requirements of the client

 - A short-term commitment and cooperation is required of all stakeholders in the process

 - A daily summary of the completed work and active problems is needed

 - Feedback information is needed from the client for process improvement